hypergonial/snedbot/tos.md

 ## DEFINITIONS
 - "Users" refers to any individual that directly utilizes Sned.
 Either via command interaction with Sned through Discord, and/or any form of communication whereas the user talks/texts to the Sned bot.

 - "Us/We/Our" refers to the team behind Sned.
-The team is currently comprised of one member (HyperGH) who programs the bot, aids users with support and help in regards to Sned.
+The team is currently comprised of one member (hypergonial) who programs the bot, aids users with support and help in regards to Sned.

 - "Data" refers to any user entered information provided to Sned.
 This information includes data such as timezones, reminders, tags, moderation journals, Discord user information, and other public data.